Model Virginia Programs & Initiatives

 National Military Project of the National Math and Science Initiative

 Paul Nichols, President and Chief Executive Officer of Virginia Advanced Study Strategies, provided the Virginia Council with an overview of the National Military Project of the National Math and Science Initiative in August 2011.
 The program seeks to increase the number of military students taking and passing AP math, science, and English exams, and expands access to traditionally under-represented students, including schools with high concentrations of military students.
 The initiative is partnering with 12 Virginia high schools.
-Please see the presentation (PDF) or visit Virginia Advanced Study Strategies for more information.
+Please see the presentation (PDF) for more information.

 Teaching, Education and Awareness for Military-connected Children (TEAMS) Initiative